 Because the growth plate is the area where new bone develops (adding length to the bone), injury to this area can result in growth arrest and subsequent limb length discrepancy, in which one leg is longer than the other.

-Growth plate injuries are generally clear on an x-ray [See Figures 1&2], making advanced imagery, specifically MRI, sometimes required.
-Researchers at HSS are currently studying its application in these injuries; advantages include earlier diagnosis of growth arrest and three-dimensional localization of the area.
+Growth plate injuries are generally clear on an x-ray [See Figures 1&2], but advanced imagery, specifically MRI, is sometimes required to assess the damage.
+Researchers at HSS are currently studying the application of MRI in these injuries.
+The advantages of MRI imaging include earlier diagnosis of growth arrest and three-dimensional localization of the area.

 Fractures involving growth plate injuries usually require setting the bone, technically referred to as anatomic reduction, alignment and fixation.
 Most children respond well to these procedures, but for a small percentage, the bone or a portion of the bone will cease growing, referred to as partial or complete growth arrest.